 Note: Practice experiences can vary year-to-year depending on arrangements with various sites.
 We cannot guarantee that the practice experiences described here will remain the same in upcoming years.
 Instead, we provide this information in order to illustrate how clinical practice training unfolds across a typical two-year program sequence.

-First year trainees are also assigned to a community-based clinical experience, most often at a non-profit agency that serves youth.
-Each student receives two hours of group supervision (in a group with 3 to 5 other clinical grad students) as part of this experience.
-This group supervision is also provided by a licensed supervisor.
+All first year trainees work at a community-based placement.
+This is most often at a non-profit agency that serves youth.
+Each student receives two hours of group supervision (in a group with 3 to 5 other clinical graduate students) as part of this experience.
+This group supervision is provided by a licensed supervisor.

 Berkeley Mental Health